ZMaratovna/Pure-login-form/README.md

 # Simple App with Neuromorphic login page

 This project was bootstrapped with Create React App.\
-You can see login form implementation without using any UI libraries.\
+You can see login form implementation of react components without using any UI libraries.\
 Fetching of data will be mocked.

 ## Available Scripts